Etosha, Himba & Skeleton

 We have reached the limit of our northern adventure, and today we first head west to the Atlantic Ocean and then directly south, following the coastline to Cape Cross and onwards to Spitzkoppe.

 We set off through more beautiful scenery and passing many weird and wonderful species of vegetation that this area is famous for.
 In particular, we will see Namibia’s National plant, the wonderful and endemic Welwitschia Mirabilis.
 This species is, in fact, a dwarf tree and is found only in Namibia and southern Angola.
-The Welwitschia is a drought resistant superstar and almost as old as the landscape itself.
+The Welwitschia is a drought-resistant superstar and almost as old as the landscape itself.
 Some specimens are known to be over 1,500 years old.

 Not daunted and encouraged by reports of huge diamonds at Cape Cross, the same pair constructed a diamond mine and processing plant at Toscanini, close to where their abandoned oil rig was already rusting away.
-Some diamonds were ‘found’ but there was great suspicion that the diamond processor had been ‘seeded’ with diamonds from elsewhere.
+Some diamonds were ‘found’, but there was great suspicion that the diamond processor had been ‘seeded’ with diamonds from elsewhere.
 A ploy to keep the investors happy for a little bit longer.
 Both enterprises ended in failure, but we will pass by Toscanini, and we can stop and have a look at the now collapsed oil drilling machine.

-Exiting the park at the Ugab River crossing with its Instagram worthy iconic gates, we continue onto one of the largest seal colonies in the world.
+Exiting the park at the Ugab River crossing with its Instagram-worthy iconic gates, we continue onto one of the largest seal colonies in the world.
 Nobody knows exactly why the seals chose Cape Cross as their home, but there must be a good reason, as there are usually upwards of 100,000 seals basking on the rocks or swimming just off the beach.
 These Cape fur seals are found only in South Africa, Namibia and Angola and are near endemic to Namibia.
 Cape Cross is the largest Cape fur seal colony in the world, but there are many smaller colonies also to be found on the Namibian beaches, and the Namibian Skeleton Coast hosts by far the majority of the world’s population.
 Cape Cross is an outstanding sight, and a challenge for your nose, the smelliest stop on our safari.

 Cape Cross takes its name from the stone crosses that proudly sit close to the seal colony.
 The first cross to be erected here was done so on the orders of the Portuguese mariner Diogo Cão in 1485.
-In those days, the cross would have been called a ‘Padrao’ and the location was thus named Cabo do Padrao or Cape Cross.
-The original cross is in a museum in Germany and the two crosses visible today are replicas, erected respectively by the German government and the monuments’ council of South Africa.
-The concrete discs set around the two replica crosses are, in fact, set out to represent the stars of the southern cross.
+In those days, the cross would have been called a ‘Padrao’, and the location was thus named Cabo do Padrao or Cape Cross.
+The original cross is in a museum in Germany, and the two crosses visible today are replicas, erected respectively by the German government and the monuments council of South Africa.
+The concrete discs set around the two replica crosses are, in fact, set out to represent the stars of the Southern Cross.
 A tribute to the navigational skills of the tough breed of men who made the first voyages of discovery.
 Diogo Cão never made it home to Portugal from this voyage, and his death is shrouded in mystery.

 Meals: Breakfast, Lunch & Dinner

-Day 6: Thursday – Spitzkoppe – Swakopmund – 220 km
+Day 6: Thursday – Spitzkoppe – Swakopmund – 420 km

 After breakfast and breaking camp, we head back to the coast and then south along the coast to the adventure capital of Namibia, Swakopmund.

 Swakopmund offers many opportunities to keep us busy during our time here.
 The town centre is small and easily explored on foot, but there are also many extra, optional activities available.
-Scenic flights over the desert are very popular, and for the more adventurous, perhaps try skydiving or quad biking over and in the Namib dunes.
-For the more leisurely minded, there are bicycle tours and the very popular ‘living desert’ excursions.
-Here you will join a group in a vehicle with a specialist guide who will take you into the sand dunes sea and introduce you to some of the remarkable creatures and plants that survive in one of the toughest environments in the world.
+Scenic flights over the desert are very popular, and for the more adventurous, try skydiving or quad biking over and in the Namib dunes.
+For the more leisurely-minded, there are bicycle tours and the very popular ‘living desert’ excursions.
+Here you will join a group in a vehicle with a specialist guide who will take you into the sand dunes and introduce you to some of the remarkable creatures and plants that survive in one of the toughest environments in the world.

 Our guide will discuss all the options with you in advance and will be able to facilitate any bookings that we would like to make.